Sudarium of Oviedo

-The Sudarium of Oviedo, or Shroud of Oviedo, is a bloodstained piece of cloth measuring c.
+The Sudarium of Oviedo, or Shroud of Oviedo, is a bloodstained piece of linen cloth in plain 1/1 weave with a Z-twist thread measuring c.
 84 × 53 cm kept in the Cámara Santa of the Cathedral of San Salvador, Oviedo, Spain.
-The Sudarium (Latin for sweat cloth) is thought to be the cloth that was wrapped around the head of Jesus Christ after he died.
+The Sudarium (Latin for sweat cloth) is linked to a legend of a cloth wrapped around the head of Jesus Christ after he died as described in John 20:6–7.
+The small rectangular linen bears no image of a human body or face, and consists of reddish-brown stains.

+The cloth has been dated multiple times to around 700 AD by radiocarbon dating conducted by laboratories at the University of Arizona in 1990, University of Toronto in 1992, and again in 2007 at the National Museum of Archaeology.
+The results of which are inconsistent with a history purportedly extending back to c.
+570 due to a possible reference to the Sudarium by the anonymous pilgrim of Piacenza.
+Historical and textile analysis indicate it was woven in the 8th century, with the first document to explicitly speak of the relic dated to March 14, 1075 in Europe.

 The small chapel housing it was built specifically for the cloth by King Alfonso II of Asturias in AD 840; the Arca Santa is an elaborate reliquary chest with a Romanesque metal frontal for the storage of the Sudarium and other relics.
 The Sudarium is displayed to the public three times a year: Good Friday, the Feast of the Exaltation of the Cross on 14 September, and its octave on 21 September.